The BEGINNING Evidence

 Let’s look at the big questions answered by what we now know about the beginning of the universe?

-Question 1: Was there a beginning of the universe?
+Question 1: Was there a beginning of the Universe?
 What is the proof?

-Here is just one point: The stars of the universe run on fuel (hydrogen mostly).
+Here is just one point: The stars of the Universe run on fuel (hydrogen mostly).
 Every second through nuclear fusion, the sun turns ~600 million tons of hydrogen into 594 million tons of helium, and releases most of the remaining four million tons of matter as energy radiation and light.
-If every star we know of runs on hydrogen (and later on some heavier elements too before dying), then what would happen to the fuel supply if the universe did not have a beginning, and was burning this fuel forever?
-Clearly the universe would have RAN OUT OF GAS.
+If every star we know of runs on hydrogen (and later on some heavier elements too before dying), then what would happen to the fuel supply if the Universe did not have a beginning, and was burning this fuel forever?
+Clearly the Universe would have RAN OUT OF GAS.
 Cosmologist Alexander Vilenkin summarizes: “With the proof now in place, cosmologists can no longer hide behind the possibility of a past-eternal universe.
 There is now no escape, they have to face the problem of a cosmic beginning.”

 Question 2: What happened at the beginning?